 From Paris' art and cuisine to Copenhagen's relaxed lifestyle and effortless cool, GoEuro's Northern European tour offers the most cultural variety in the shortest amount of time.
 After walking up the Arc de Triomphe in Paris relax and enjoy some fine Belgian beer in one of Brussels' world-famous drinking establishments.
 Travelers can view van Gogh and Rembrant's finest paintings in Amsterdam before relaxing on the beach in Hamburg.
 Finally, Copenhagen will provide an introduction to Scandinavian culture and customs.

-From the Berlin Wall to the Pearl of the Danube, indulge in diversity on GoEuro’s 'Eastern Exploration' Europe trip.
+From the Berlin Wall to the Pearl of the Danube, indulge in diversity on GoEuro’s 'Central Exploration' Europe trip.
 Absorb Berlin’s tumultuous history and world-class nightlife before diving deep into dramatic Dresden.
 A city once wiped out during WWII and now rebuilt, Dresden has regained its title of ‘Florence of the North.’
 Leave Germany for Prague’s fairy tale architecture, Vienna’s grand operas, and finish with the colorfully ruinous bars of Budapest.

 |What you should know about the Eurail Select Pass|